We Asked Women What They Want from Intimacy. Then We Built It.

 A little bit about us, since you may be new here

 Oboo is an intimate wellness brand built specifically for women in perimenopause and menopause.
-We're the 2026 Oprah Daily Menopause O-Award winner (for Woosh, our warming wand), and we're on Dr. Mary Claire Haver's Pause Life Favorites List, because we make things that actually work for midlife bodies.
+We're the 2026 Oprah Daily Menopause O-Award winner (for Woosh, our warming wand), and we're on Dr. Mary Claire Haver's Pause Life Favorites List.

 We don't do shame.
 We don't do clinical.
 We don't do the condescending "it's perfectly normal" tone that makes women feel like a problem to be managed.